 - Crime Rate: Safer than 69% of Connecticut cities

 - Unemployment Rate: 5.8%

-Located about 20 minutes north of Waterbury, Torrington is a beautiful place to live in Connecticut, especially with its historic architecture, monuments, and fountains in the 56-acre Downtown Torrington Historic District.
-This Connecticut city has a thriving business community with top employers like O&G Industries and the Charlotte Hungerford Hospital.
-With plenty of good food, outdoor recreation at nearby state parks, and the Mohawk Mountain Ski Area within 30 minutes of the city, Torrington has it all for those who want affordable Connecticut living!
+Located about 20 minutes north of Waterbury, Torrington is a beautiful place to live in Connecticut, especially considering its historic architecture, monuments, and fountains in the 56-acre Downtown Torrington Historic District.
+This Connecticut city not only has historic charm, but also boasts a thriving present-day business community with top employers like O&G Industries and the Charlotte Hungerford Hospital.
+With plenty of tasty food, outdoor recreation at nearby state parks, and the Mohawk Mountain Ski Area just a short drive from the city, Torrington has it all for those on the hunt for affordable Connecticut living!

 Things to Do in Torrington